Last updated on May 19th, 2021 at 04:14 pm

 One solution I see some offices attempt when they don’t have enough time with new patients is to just do a cleaning or present the treatment in phases – i.e. start with the first part of the treatment plan and then present the rest on subsequent visits.

-The problem with this is that, again, this patient may have waited years building up the courage the come to the dentist.
+The problem with this is that, again, this patient may have waited years building up the courage to come to the dentist.
 The fact that they arrived in the office is an achievement to them.
 So, the longer you wait the less likely they are to keep that courage up.
 So, spend the time with them when they come in to your office the first time.

 Patients who can’t afford treatment